KAHU-radar/.github/profile/README.md

 [Join us](https://crowdsource.kahu.earth) in advancing maritime safety - one radar track at a time!

-For more details, see the [technical overview](../technical-overview/README.md).
+For more details on the system, see the [technical overview](../technical-overview/README.md).

+For an analysis of potential best case coverage using our system, see the [coverage map](https://github.com/KAHU-radar/CoverageMap).

 ![Potential coverage](https://raw.githubusercontent.com/KAHU-radar/CoverageMap/refs/heads/master/horizon-coverage.svg)